-Venezuela: Maduro claims huge voter turnout
+Venezuela: Maduro claims victory in vote that critics call a sham

 Story highlights

-- At least six people, including two teenagers, died Sunday in clashes
+- 10 people, including two teenagers, died Sunday in clashes

 - With opponents boycotting the vote, Maduro says more than 8 million people voted

-The election will allow Maduro to replace Venezuela's current legislative body -- the National Assembly -- with the new assembly, which would be made up 545 members, all nominated by his administration.
+The election will allow Maduro to replace Venezuela's current legislative body -- the National Assembly -- with the new assembly, made up of 545 members, all nominated by his administration.

+"We have a Constituent Assembly.
+I said, come hell or high water-- and hell and high water came -- and the Constituent Assembly arrived from the hand of the people, from its conscience," Maduro said, claiming victory.

+The opposition boycotted the election as a fraud and has called for massive protests to begin again Monday.

+International criticism of the vote poured in, including from the United States, with the State Department on Sunday issuing a statement saying the elections were "designed to replace the legitimately elected National Assembly and undermine the Venezuelan people's right to self-determination."

+"We will continue to take strong and swift actions against the architects of authoritarianism in Venezuela, including those who participate in the National Constituent Assembly as a result of today's flawed election," the statement said.

 Deadly clashes between protesters and police marred Sunday's vote, which followed weeks of violent street protests in which many people have been killed or injured.
-On Sunday the death toll rose sharply with at least six people -- including two teenagers -- killed at protests and a National Guard officer also reported dead by the attorney general's office.
+On Sunday the death toll rose sharply with at least ten people -- including two teenagers -- killed at protests and a National Guard officer also reported dead by the attorney general's office.

-More than 8,089,000 people or about 41.53% of registered Venezuelan voters cast ballots Sunday, according to Venezuela's National Electoral Council.
+Venezuela's National Electoral Council said that more than 8 million people, about 41.53% of registered Venezuelan voters, cast ballots Sunday.

-At a rally Sunday evening, Maduro thanked "the brave people" of Venezuela.
-"With more than 8 million.
-It's the biggest turnout that the Bolivarian Revolution has had in its entire 18-year history," he said.
+At a rally Sunday evening, Maduro said more than 8 million votes made it "the biggest turnout that the Bolivarian Revolution has had in its entire 18-year history."

 Venezuela's National Electoral Council President Tibisay Lucena said there had been "massive participation," and read the names of the first candidates who received enough votes to become members of the Constituent Assembly, including first lady Cilia Flores and pro-Maduro former foreign minister Delcy Rodriguez.